The Metaplectic Casselman-Shalika Formula: Digression on

 These coordinates are chosen such that the intersection of $SU_3(E)$ with the set of upper-triangular matrices constitutes a Borel subgroup.
 Its unipotent radical consists of all matrices of the form where $x$ and $y$ are elements of $L$ with $x\conj x +y+\conj y=0$.

-We may take the maximal compact subgroup $K$ to be the subgroup consisting of all matrices with entries in $O_L$.
+We take our maximal compact subgroup $K$ to be the subgroup consisting of all matrices in $SU_3(E)$ with entries in $O_L$.

+Let $v$ denote the valuation on $E$.
 For any $r\in \R$, the set of $u\in U$ with $v(y)\geq r$ forms a subgroup of $U$.
 (This is the filtration induced by a valuation of root datum in Bruhat-Tits theory introduced in the proof of Theorem \ref{gk}).
 Let us denote this subgroup by $U_r$.